Consumer medicine information

 2 Qualitative and Quantitative Composition

-Each Akamin 50 tablet contains minocycline hydrochloride dihydrate equivalent to 50 mg of minocycline.
+Each Akamin 50 tablet contains minocycline hydrochloride dihydrate equivalent to 50 mg of minocycline as the active ingredient.

 3 Pharmaceutical Form